Fire Hydrant Parking Rules and Fines in Ontario

 What Happens if I Park Too Close to Fire Hydrants in Ontario?

 The most common thing that happens if you park too close to fire hydrants in Ontario is that you’ll get ticketed.
-The standard fine is $100, but different locations may have varying amounts.
+In many Ontario municipalities, the fine for parking too close to a fire hydrant is about $100, though exact amounts can vary by city.
 You can pay this fine online or in person at the nearest city hall.

 That said, being ticketed isn’t the only risk you face when parking near a fire hydrant.
 Here are some consequences of parking near a fire hydrant:

-• Your car may be towed if you’ve had tickets for previous violations.
+• Your vehicle may be towed if it is illegally parked and obstructing emergency access, or if it meets municipal towing conditions such as repeated violations.
 If your car gets towed, you must pay at least $281 to get it back from the impound lot.

 • A fire engine might block your car in for hours while firefighters work.